-Analysis | As NFL coaching carousel starts to spin, here are nine names to watch
+Analysis | As NFL coaching carousel starts to spin, here are the names to watch

 Houston Texans: Don’t rule out Josh McCown, the former journeyman quarterback with no head coaching experience.
 This might sound strange, but strange is par for the course in Houston these days.

 Some people in the front office like McCown’s offensive mind and his ability to relate with people.
-The Texans looked seriously as him last year, too, interviewing McCown while he was still an active player on their roster.
+The Texans looked seriously at him last year, too, interviewing McCown while he was still an active player on their roster.
 They instead went with David Culley, who lasted one season.